EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Discussion and Conclusion

 The main performance improvement achieved by the proposed EEGMatch model can be attributed to four factors.
 (1) The proposed EEG-Mixup based data augmentation method can generate suitable augmented samples for model training, which can help the model avoid the overfitting problem under label scarcity conditions.
 (2) Through the pseudo label generation with the sharpen function, the proposed semi-supervised prototype-wise pairwise learning could take advantage of both labeled and unlabeled source data and accurately estimate the prototypical representation of each emotion class.
 (3) The introduced semi-supervised instance-wise pairwise learning can estimate reliable instance-to-instance relationships and project them into a robust feature embedding space for emotion recognition, where the samples from the same class are pulled together and the samples from different classes are pushed apart.
 (4) The proposed semi-supervised multi-domain adaptation method can simultaneously align the distribution of different domains and help the model predict accurate labels for the samples in $\mathbb{U}$ and $\mathbb{T}$ domains.

 Overall, our work presents an efficient and effective semi-supervised learning framework for EEG-based cross-subject emotion recognition.
 By taking into account the distribution shift, the semi-supervised EEG-based cross-subject emotion recognition performance could be greatly enhanced.
-We believe that the proposed EEGMatch would open up new possibilities for resolving label missing problem in EEG tasks, in which high-quality labels are challenging to acquire.
+We believe that the proposed EEGMatch would open up new possibilities for resolving the label missing problem in EEG tasks, in which high-quality labels are challenging to acquire.
 In the future, further consideration of the class imbalance issue in modeling is necessary, which commonly happens in real-world applications.
+Moreover, the stabilization of multi-domain adversarial training poses an ongoing challenge that warrants increased attention in future research efforts.